Collective Arbitrage and the Value of Cooperation: Introduction

 \section{Introduction}

 The theory developed in this paper aims at expanding the classical Arbitrage Pricing Theory to a setting where $N$ agents are investing in stochastic security markets and are allowed to cooperate through suitable exchanges.
-More precisely, we suppose that each agent $i=1,\dots,N$ is allowed to invest in a subset of the available assets $(X^1,\dots,X^J)$, not excluding that such subset coincides with the full set $(X^1,\dots,X^J)$, and in a common riskless asset.
+More precisely, we suppose that each agent is allowed to invest in a subset of the available assets $(X^1,\dots,X^J)$, for a given $J\in\mathbb{N}$, and in a common riskless asset.
+Note that we do not exclude that such subset coincides with the full set $(X^1,\dots,X^J)$.
 The novel notions of Collective Arbitrage and Collective Super-replication, are based on the possibility that the $N$ agents may additionally enter in a zero-sum risk exchange mechanism, where no money is injected or taken out of the overall system.
 Cooperation and the multi-dimensional aspect are the key features of Collective Arbitrage and Collective Super-replication.
-In fact, a collective arbitrage is a situation where the agents, not only may invest in their respective market but may additionally cooperate to improve their positions by taking advantage of the risk exchanges.
-In case of one single agent, the theory reduces to the classical one.\\
+In this setting agents not only may invest in their respective market but may additionally cooperate to improve their positions by taking advantage of the risk exchanges.
+In the case of one single agent, the theory reduces to the classical one.
+As we mention in the Section \ref{LR}, there is an extensive literature in recent years on variations around the concept of one-agent No Arbitrage or No Free Lunch.

+Departing from this stream of literature, the main aim of this paper is to understand the consequences of the cooperation between several agents in relation to Arbitrage and Super-replication.